H D Rawlings was one of the largest and most prestigious soft drinks manufacturers in Victorian England.

 At the instigation of James Rawlings, a works’ brass band was established in 1862.
 The firm enjoyed a strong relationship with its workforce, which it treated to an annual dinner or excursion.

 Sarah Doo (nee Rawlings) died in September 1863, with an estate valued at under £7,000.
 H D Rawlings became the principal partner in the firm, although James Rawlings also had a stake, and the firm traded as H D & J Rawlings.

 Less than four months after the death of his wife, Henry Doo Rawlings married Jane Sewell in Paris.

 H D & J Rawlings held a Royal Warrant to supply Queen Victoria with soft drinks by 1864.

-Henry Doo Rawlings was described in the Marylebone Mercury in 1866 as “lively, open-hearted and genial, easily approached, with no manifest sense of self-importance”.
+Henry Doo Rawlings was described as “lively, open-hearted and genial, easily approached, with no manifest sense of self-importance”.
 James Rawlings was described as more reserved, “but thoroughly cordial and kind when the ice was broken”.

 The firm supplied the Prince of Wales, the Duke of Edinburgh and the Emperor of France by 1869.

 James Rawlings retired in 1870, and the firm was continued under the name H D Rawlings.